Tours and activities

 (55 Km from Cartagena)

-Taking a mud bath in the volcano’s (small) crater is on the wish list of many travelers.
+Taking a mud bath in the volcano’s (very small) crater is on the wish list of many travelers.
 El Volcán del Totumo is therefore a busy tourist attraction.
-You pay the locals a small fee for their services, such as a massage and photo taking, while you take a mud bath.
+You pay the locals a small fee for their services, such as a massage and taking photos, while you take a mud bath.
 Check out the tour to el Volcán del Totumo here.

 Photo © Jack Zalium